aajb99/aajb99.github.io/_posts/2023-10-10-seaborn-tutorial.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/violplt1.png" alt="" style="width:500px;"/>

 Here, I am using similar parameters to previous plots, except "split" is particularly useful for violin plots when you are applying a categorical variable to "hue".
-I would encourage you to look into other parameters and how they can strengthen you violin plot.
+I would definitely look into other parameters and how they can strengthen your violin plot.

+# Where Matplotlib Comes into Play

 To this point, I've shown you a variety of plots offered in Seaborn, but without specific customizations such as labeling and layout.
 That is where Matplotlib comes into play.
 Under "Further Customizations" in the Seaborn Cheatsheet, you will see functions that are designed to help customize your plot.
 We will now incorporate some of these—specifically labeling functions—to our violin plot.